mosra/magnum-bindings/doc/python/magnum.scenetools.rst

     :raise AssertionError: If size of :p:`objects_to_keep` is different than :ref:`trade.SceneData.mapping_bound`

+.. py:function:: magnum.scenetools.parents_breadth_first
+    :raise AssertionError: If :p:`scene` does not have :ref:`trade.SceneField.PARENT`

+.. py:function:: magnum.scenetools.children_depth_first
+    :raise AssertionError: If :p:`scene` does not have :ref:`trade.SceneField.PARENT`

 .. py:function:: magnum.scenetools.absolute_field_transformations2d
     :raise KeyError: If :p:`field` does not exist in :p:`scene`
     :raise IndexError: If :p:`field_id` negative or not less than